terminal-nerds/website/README.md

 ## 📚 [Wiki]

-**We put a lot of effort on our project [Wiki].** If you find within our project an abbrevation or jargon you don't understand, please take a look at our [Dictionary page] on the Wiki.
+**We put a lot of effort into on our project [Wiki].** If you find within our project an abbreviation or some jargon you don't understand, please take a look at our [Dictionary page] on the Wiki.
 There's a chance you may find a short explanation there.

 [wiki]: https://github.com/terminal-nerds/terminal-nerd/wiki